Foundations for social work practice

-- attend seven compulsory learning events (3 face-to-face day-long workshops, normally held on a Saturday, and 4 online tutorials).
+- participate in compulsory online learning events, such as workshops and tutorials.
 These provide you with the chance to explore the theoretical themes in relation to the realities of social work practice.
-Any workshop days missed will have to be added onto the verified practice element, and will require you to complete an alternative piece of work to compensate for this absence.
+Any workshops missed will have to be added onto the verified practice element, and will require you to complete an alternative piece of work to compensate for this absence.

 It is also recommended that you shadow a social worker during your 10-day practice experience.
 This is not a requirement, however, if this opportunity is not available.

 During this module you will develop your ICT skills and can gain marks for this both in continuous assessment and in the end-of-module assessment.
 There may also be online discussions that take place to continue your interactions with your tutor and fellow students and develop your online communication skills.

 This is one of a set of modules that together constitute approved programmes leading to social work degrees in England and Scotland.
 The degrees are endorsed by Social Work England and the Scottish Social Services Council.

 This is a key introductory OU level 1 module to provide core subject knowledge and study skills needed for both higher education and distance learning.
 This will help you to progress to modules at OU level 2.